 As mentioned above, double glazing creates a protective layer between the inside of your home and outdoor weather conditions, preventing heat from being lost or cold air from causing a draught.
 This works towards significantly improving the overall insulation of your property, meaning that even on the coldest of days, you will no longer have to worry about cold outer air.
 Not only this, but during the warmer months, the likelihood of warm, muggy air making your home unbearably hot will remain low.
 As long as you keep your windows and doors closed, as well as the curtains or blinds throughout the warmest periods of the day, your property should remain cool.

 With climate change continuing to have a detrimental impact on the planet, we are all actively encouraged to make better lifestyle changes in order to protect the environment.
 One of the most beneficial ways that you can do this is to make energy-efficient updates to your property, allowing you to lower your overall carbon footprint.
-According to Energy Saving Trust, installing double or triple glazing remains one of the key ways in achieving this, and while it may prove a more significant investment, you will most definitely see a return.
+According to Money Super Market, installing double or triple glazing remains one of the key steps to achieving this, and while it may prove a more significant investment, you will most definitely see a return.
 Not only will the reduced heat transfer prevent energy from being wasted, therefore, making your home more eco-friendly, but it’ll also save you a considerable amount on your energy bills.
 In fact, according to government research, for a standard detached property, installing double glazing will save you £100 a year as a minimum on your energy bills.

 If your main focus when replacing windows is to improve sustainability, then it is imperative to consider the energy rating when making your decision.
 The energy rating categorises home installations in order of their efficiency with A being the most efficient and E being the least.
 If you have an older property that still features its original windows, then it is likely that they will be between an E and C rating, depending on age.
 In replacing your windows for a more modern alternative, you will instantly boost your rating to at least an A+ with further options such as an A++ available for the ultimate saving.

 Upgrading your windows to double glazing is just some of the many ways in which you can begin building a more environmentally friendly home.
-For more handy tips, take a look at Money Super Market.
+For a further 60 handy tips covering every room of the home, take a look at Country Life.

 Every upgrade that you make to improve the practicality or aesthetics of your property will help towards making it more attractive to potential buyers.
 Even if you have no intention of selling your home in the near future, opting for renovations which will also improve value will always work towards your advantage.
-As mentioned in an article by Build Review, choosing to install double glazing can boost property value by as much as 10% and with the average UK house price in the UK now at £231,855, this totals to a considerable return on investment.
+As mentioned in an article by This Is Money, choosing to install double glazing can boost property value by as much as 10% and with the average UK house price in the UK now risen to £315,150 down to the pandemic, this totals to a considerable return on investment.

 - Conservatory = 5-14% Increase